-Summary: In this article, we will study how we can save or restore the SQL database when it is stuck in a restoring state.
+Summary: A SQL database goes into restoring state for the following reasons; Hardware error, database size, machine restart during working transactions, database file corruption, missing log file, etc. In this article, we will study how we can save or restore the SQL database when it is stuck in a restoring state.
 First, we will see the scenarios where the database gets stuck in the restoring state.
-Secondly, we will study how we can handle these situations and solve this problem by Manual and Software Approach.
-The database goes into restoring state for the following reasons; Hardware error, database size, machine restart during working transactions, database file corruption, missing log file, etc
+Secondly, we will study how we can handle these situations and solve this problem by Manual and Software approaches.

-When SQL database stuck in a restoring state, and you try to use the database then, it throws the following error: “The Database DB_NAME is not accessible.”
-Click OK, and you will see the database still stuck in restoring state as shown in the figure:
+When SQL database stuck in a restoring state, and you try to use the database then, it throws an error “the database DB_NAME is not accessible.”
+Click OK, and you will see the database still stuck in restoring state as shown in the figure:.

-Now the question is how we can get rid of this situation?
-The first thing we will try to do is to drop the database that stuck in the restoring state.
+- The first thing we will try to do is drop the database that is stuck in the restoring state.
 That shows you a confirmation window that looks like below:

 Now, the database is ready to use.